pedrogerum/forecasting/README.md

 1. Import the QuantileLoss function: `from neuralforecast.losses.pytorch import QuantileLoss`.
 2. In the N-HiTS model initialization, set the loss to `loss=QuantileLoss(quantiles=[0.05, 0.1, ..., 0.95])`.
-3. Evaluate forecasts using the Continuous Ranked Probability Score (CRPS).
+3. Evaluate forecasts using the CRPS computed using equation (13) from Section 4.3.1, or using the `properscoring` library's `crps_ensemble` function.

 ### To generate distributional forecasts (GMM/PMM):

 - The predicted distribution parameters (e.g., means, variances, weights) are saved in the output files (`test_forecasts_....csv`).
-- These parameters can be used to construct the full predictive distribution and calculate the CRPS.
+- These parameters can be used to construct the full predictive distribution and compute the CRPS.